bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 To ease reasoning the possibilities must be restrictable to be effectively simplified.
 By expressing what is impossible the programmer limits what needs to be considered and understood.
-Impossibility allows to imply logical consequences and thereby opens possibilities of simplification and optimisation[^why-restrictions].
+Impossibility induces logical consequences what opens possibilities of simplification and optimisation[^why-restrictions].

 [^why-restrictions]: E.g. pure functions (the impossibility of site-effects) allow
-      to derive, reorder or memorise execution or fuse or inline expressions at compile-time; immutable values (impossibility of mutation) allows to share data without the need to copy it.
+      to derive, reorder or memoize execution or fuse or inline expressions at compile-time; immutable values (impossibility of mutation) allows to share data without the need to copy it.